federicamilinanni/SBtabVFGEN/README.md

 package, but you can also convert between spreadsheet formats like `.ods`, `.gnumeric` and `.tsv` files using `ssconvert`, a part of [gnumeric](http://www.gnumeric.org/).
-The shell scripts in this repository are an example of ssconvert usage.
+The shell scripts in this repository are an example of `ssconvert` usage.

 Other spreadsheet programs such as _google spreadsheets_ and _libre
-office_ export to `tsv` _one sheet at a time_ (with no easy workarounds) and lack an option to export all sheets into as many files.
+office_ export to `tsv` _one sheet at a time_ (with no easy workarounds) and lack an option to export _N_ sheets into _N_ files.
 Gnumeric's `ssconvert` command does.

-### Remarks
+### Text files, Unicode and ASCII

-Sometimes, spreadsheet software introduces Unicode characters such as `−` ('MINUS SIGN' U+2212, in html «\&minus;»).
-They should be replaced by the ascii character `-` ('HYPHEN-MINUS' U+002D).
-And similarly for other Unicode characters, unless they appear in comments (or generally unparsed content).
-Minus and Hyphen can look quite similar: `−-` (depending on font), but hyphen is the character that programming languages understand as subtraction.
+Sometimes, spreadsheet software introduces Unicode characters such as `−` ('MINUS SIGN' U+2212, in html this is «\&minus;») into the document.
+They should be replaced by the ascii character `-` ('HYPHEN-MINUS' U+002D) after export to text-based formats.
+And similarly for other Unicode characters, unless they appear in comments (or generally unparsed content). _Minus_ and _Hyphen_ can look quite
+similar: `−-` (depending on the chosedn font), but the ascii _hyphen_ is the character that programming languages understand as _subtraction_.

 You can check your files for non-ascii characters like this:
 ```bash